16 Best Day Trips from Ljubljana, Slovenia

 Ptuj

-Not much is left from Ptuj’s ancient history.
-Nonetheless, the city charms you with its red-roofed medieval centre and natural surroundings.
+Not much is left of Ptuj’s ancient history.
+Nonetheless, the city charms you with its red-roofed medieval center and natural surroundings.

 Aim to begin your day trip to Ptuj at Slovenski trg, where you’ll be face-to-face with the beautiful Town Tower and Orpheus Monument.
 Wander around old town Ptuj on foot before heading up to Ptuj Castle to breathe in an epic panorama of the city.